Automotive Technology, A.A.S.

 • Demonstrate use of appropriate shop practices while performing repairs.

-• Explain electrical and electronic terminology.
+• Use electrical and electronic terminology.

-• Demonstrate a comprehensive vehicle inspection.
+• Execute a comprehensive vehicle inspection.

 • Evaluate vehicle system or component failures.